rdebath/mcchost/Readme.md

 If you instead add a `-saveconf` option a default configuration file will be saved and the server will exit.
 Other options can be combined with `-savedconf` and their effect will be saved into the conf file.

 Several options can be set from the command line (see: `./server -help`) or more in the `server.ini` file.
-Only the `-dir` option (and `-port` if you are using multiple servers) need to be configured from the command line.
+Only the `-dir` option and the `-port` option need to be configured from the command line and only if you are not using the defaults.